-Portmagee is a pleasant harbour that affords good protection from all wind and sea conditions off the quay.
+Portmagee is a pleasant harbour that affords good protection from all wind and sea conditions.
 Access requires normal navigation with due diligence.
-Although there are no specific dangers in the entrance, in fair conditions, once inside Reencaheragh Point the channel contracts and has off-lying rocks and reefs.
-The chart should be studied carefully on the approach to the quay.
-There is also an alternative northern approach via Portmagee Sound from Knightstown for shallow air draft vessels.
+Although there are no specific difficulties, it can be boisterous when entering the channel, but once inside the channel it settles and contracts and has fringing and reefs that require attentive navigation to make way to the quay.

 Keyfacts for Portmagee